How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Problem Formulation and Overview

-The \textit{imitation threshold} is the minimal number of training images containing some concept $Z^j$ from which the model $\mathcal{M}$ generates images $\mathcal{M}(\mathbf{p}^j)$ (for different random seeds) where $Z^j$ is recognizable as the concept, where prompt $\mathbf{p}^j$ mentions the concept $Z^j$.\footnote{Prompts $\mathbf{p}$ are usually different from the training data captions, $\mathbf{y}$.} For example, if $Z^j$ refers to Van Gogh's art style, then the imitation threshold is the minimal number of training images of Van Gogh's paintings in a dataset which, when used to train a text-to-image model, can generate paintings that have Van Gogh's art style (i.e., imitate Van Gogh's art style).
+The \textit{imitation threshold} is the minimal number of training images containing a concept $Z^j$ that model $\mathcal{M}$ generates images $\mathcal{M}(\mathbf{p}^j)$ (with different random seeds) from a prompt $\mathbf{p}^j$ which mentions the concept $Z^j$, and $Z^j$ is visually recognizable. \footnote{Prompts $\mathbf{p}$ are usually different from the training data captions, $\mathbf{y}$.} For example, if $Z^j$ refers to Van Gogh's art style, then the imitation threshold is the minimal number of training images of Van Gogh's paintings in a dataset used to train a text-to-image model, for which the model can generate images that imitates Van Gogh's art style.
+We consider a generated image to be an imitation of a concept if the similarity between the generated image and the original images of that concept in the training data is above a threshold.
+We measure the similarity using a concept specific detector model and we determine the detection threshold by conducting experiments on the original images of the concept (\Cref{subsec:imitation-score}).

-{\bf Optimal Approach.} Finding the \textit{imitation threshold} is a causal question; the optimal manner of answering this question is the counterfactual experiment \cite{pearl2009causality}.
-For each concept $Z^j$ that we want to measure the imitation threshold for, we create training datasets $\{\mathcal{D}^j_1,\mathcal{D}^j_2, \dots , \mathcal{D}^j_k, \dots \}$ where $k$ denotes the number of images containing $Z^j$ that are added to a large training dataset $\mathcal{D}$ (that initially has no images containing $Z^j$), and then train a model $\mathcal{M}^j_k$ on each dataset $\mathcal{D}^j_k$.
-Once we find a model, $\mathcal{M}^j_{k}$ which is able to generate images that recognizably contains the concept $Z^j$, but $\mathcal{M}^j_{k-1}$ cannot, we deem $k$ as the \textit{imitation threshold} for that concept. \textit{However, due to the extreme costs of training even one text-to-image model \citep{orig-cost-training-t2i-model}, this approach is impractical \footnote{Naively, it will require training $\mathcal{O}(\log m)$ models for concept $Z^j$ (where $m$ is the total number of available images of concept $Z^j$), with an estimated cost of \$10M for $m = 100,000$ (see \Cref{sec:compute}). } .}
+{\bf Optimal Approach} Finding the \textit{imitation threshold} is a causal problem; The gold threshold can be achieved by performing the counterfactual experiment \citep{pearl2009causality}: For each concept $Z^j$, create $k$ training datasets $\{\mathcal{D}^j_1,\mathcal{D}^j_2, \dots , \mathcal{D}^j_k, \dots \}$, and train a model $\mathcal{M}^j_k$ on each dataset $\mathcal{D}^j_k$.
+Once we find a model, $\mathcal{M}^j_{k}$ which is able to generate images where the concept $Z^j$ is recognizable, but $\mathcal{M}^j_{k-1}$ cannot, we deem $k$ as the \textit{imitation threshold} for that concept. \footnote{In an ideal world, we can train $\mathcal{O}(log(k))$ models, with an estimated cost of \$10M if $k = 100,000$ (see \Cref{sec:compute}).} \textit{However, due to the high costs of training even one text-to-image model \citep{orig-cost-training-t2i-model}, this approach is impractical.}